typography-interaction-2526/typography-interaction-2526.github.io/content/syllabus.md

 The unit ends with Project 4, *Links*, which students will present on February 26.

-Students will collaboratively assemble, connect, and present a collection using [Are.na](https://www.are.na) as a platform/<wbr><nobr>CMS—</nobr>designing and building an interface to explore and understand it.
+Students will collaboratively assemble, connect, and present a collection using [Are.na](https://www.are.na) as a platform/CMS—designing and building an interface to explore and understand it.

-In addition to our previous project requirements, here we’ll be looking for the effective use of images/<wbr>media, meaningful interactive interface functionality, and your use of JavaScript.
+In addition to our previous project requirements, here we’ll be looking for the effective use of images/media, meaningful interactive interface functionality, and your use of JavaScript.
 <!-- .secondary -->

 ### Unit 5: If All You Have Is a Hammer, Everything Looks Like a Nail

 #### Weeks 22–30

-To wrap up the semester (and course), we’ll round out our knowledge of the web’s <nobr>intricacies—</nobr>handling user input, managing state, constructing metadata.
+To wrap up the semester (and course), we’ll round out our knowledge of the web’s intricacies—handling user input, managing state, constructing metadata.
 We will examine how our projects participate in and live elsewhere on the web, and outline real-world processes to make them come together.
 <!-- .balance -->

 #### Readings